Holistic SEO for Heart-Centered Artists: An Ethical, Easy, Beginners Guide to Shining Bright Online

 And the Weebly website doesn’t have a truly user-friendly guide that I could honestly suggest you go with.

-But this ultimate guide to Weebly SEO will help, as will the video below.
+But this ultimate guide to Weebly SEO will help.

 3. SEO for Artists on Wix

-Wix has developed an intuitive, comprehensive and free solution that will guide you through all the steps of optimization called the Wix SEO Wiz.
+Wix used to have big SEO limitations.
+But they have developed a new, intuitive, comprehensive, and free solution that will guide you through all the steps of optimization called the Wix SEO Wiz.

 Find out about Wiz and how to get started using SEO on WIX here.